What Is a Realistic Amount for Emergency Savings?

 If you ever lose your employment (or if you have a major medical event), your household should go into financial lockdown immediately, cutting out all expenses under List #2 above while planning for those under List #1.
 Unfortunately, we all tend to be far too optimistic about our ability to find re-employment soon, leading many to continue to spend at current levels even though we no longer have a steady income.
 Of course, even if you do qualify for unemployment income (for which many do not because of the circumstances leading to their job loss), it only replaces a small percentage of your monthly income.

 In summary, if you earn $40,000 per year and have monthly expenses (under #1 above) of $1,800, you’ll want approximately $7,200 available to you in case of job loss (4 months x $1,800 = $7,200).

-Does that mean that you should put it all in a savings account, earning .25% interest?
-Of course not.
+After calculating this figure, it’s only natural you might wonder, “where am I suppose to put all that money?”
+Should you put it all in the common savings account, earning .25% interest?
+I would hope not.
 You want to earn as much interest as possible while also keeping the cash in a fairly easily accessible account (“liquid”).
 One possibility would be to work toward having four 4-month Certificates of Deposit of $1,800 each, with one maturing each month.
 Money Market accounts may also work as emergency savings vehicles.